 As dancers we use our feet all day long, so treat them with some love!
 Here are a few tips from Mary Cowden Snyder, artistic director of Oregon's Medford Dance Arts Center.
 She will give a free seminar in footcare on Oct.
 11 at the center.
 Call 541-772-1362 for details.

-www.dancer.com, for tips on pointe shoe fitting.
+Wear shoes that fit: Street shoes are just as important as dance shoes in terms of comfort.
+This goes for pointe shoes, too.
+"Don't wear the shoe that your friend wears just because she likes it," says Snyder.
+"Wear the shoe that fits you the best."
+Check out Gaynor Minden's website, www.dancer.com, for tips on pointe shoe fitting.
 Tape your feet: If you are wearing shoes, "you want to create a surface that can take the kind of abrasion that you're going to give the skin.
 Most people have 'hotspots' on their feet that need to be paid attention to because they're very sensitive."
 Snyder recommends using athletic tape.
 If you are dancing barefoot, tape the bottom of your foot.
 Keep your feet clean: Sweat can lead to bacteria, making blisters more susceptible to infection.
 Stay away from flip-flops because your feet get more dirty in them.
 If you do wear them, make sure that you wash your feet before going to bed

 Cari